 Whether you are newly diagnosed or have had diabetes for a while, you should receive the support and information you need to manage your diabetes well.
-This page gives you more details about the different ways you can learn about your diabetes.

 Take control: attend a free diabetes course